 Choose a word, write it down, cut it out, rearrange the letters in alphabetical order, and then recreate the word.
 Older children can choose a sentence, cut out the words, shuffle the words, and recreate the sentence.
 Still older children can choose a paragraph, cut out the sentences, shuffle the sentences, and recreate the paragraph.

-Find a simple science experiment to do with your child today (This site has some fun suggestions).
+Find a simple science experiment to do with your child today (Here are 7 cool and easy science experiments for kids).
 Read the instructions together and complete together.
 If you can’t find an experiment that works for you, try a new recipe for something tasty.

 Cut out a story from the newspaper or a magazine (you can usually find lots of free papers and magazines at the grocery store).
 Have your child read it and create a headline.
 Compare it to the original.